juliakorea/doc/codex/julia/doc/stdlib/arrays.rst

    ..
 Docstring generated from Julia source

    Create an array with the same data as the given array, but with different dimensions.
-An implementation for a particular type of array may choose whether the data is copied or shared.

 .. function:: similar(array, [element_type=eltype(array)], [dims=size(array)])